NeXovation files EU complaint over sale of Nuerburgring

-NeXovation told authorities that its 150 million-euro (124.42 million pounds) cash offer for the racetrack had not been given proper consideration.
+NeXovation told authorities that its 150 million-euro ($208.21 million) cash offer for the racetrack had not been given proper consideration.

 Nuerburgring, which became insolvent in 2012, was sold last month by its court-appointed administrator to Capricorn Group, a motor-sport industry supplier, for more than 100 million euros.